-45 ADULT SUPERVISION AND MENTORING IN EARLY CARE AND EDUCATION
+45 ADULT SUPERVISION AND MENTORING IN EARLY CARE AND EDUCATION 3 units, 3 lecture hours (Pass/No Pass) PREREQUISITES: Child Development 37A or

-PREREQUISITES: Child Development 37A or 17A plus current employment in a supervisory capacity in an early care and education setting.
+17A plus current employment in a supervisory capacity in an early care and education setting.
 ADVISORIES: Eligibility for English 125 and 126.